Job Corps: Phases of career development

 Applicants to the Job Corps program are identified and screened for eligibility by organizations contracted by the U.S. Department of Labor.
 Each student in the Job Corps goes through three stages of the program:

 Career Preparation: This period focuses on the assimilation of the student to Job Corps academic assessment, health screening, career exploration, and instruction on career planning.
 This phase lasts for up to the first 60 days of enrollment.

 Career Development: This period is where the student receives all vocational training, academic instruction, employability and social skills development, and driver's education.

 Career Transition: The period is preceded by a focus on transition readiness, and is the phase of services that immediately follows a student after they leave Job Corps.
 Career Transition Specialists assist with job placement or searches, and provide support and referrals for housing, transportation, and other essential components of living needed by the former student to obtain and retain employment.

 Career paths

 Career Technical Training programs (often called vocational programs) offered by Job Corps vary by campus location.
-In addition, Job Corps continually adjusts program offerings in response to labor market demand.
-Incoming students who do not already hold a high school diploma or equivalency may attain one while at Job Corps.
-Job Corps also offers opportunities to attain college credits and hold partnerships with community colleges.
-Visit www.jobcorps.gov for the most current information on training programs.
+Example careers include machinist, auto mechanic, electrician, 911 dispatcher, dental assistant, corrections officer, cook, computer technician, landscaper, and truck driver.

 Locations

-There are a total of 121 Job Corps centers, including one in Washington, D.C. and two in Puerto Rico.
+There are a total of 121 Job Corps centers, including one in Washington, D.C., and two in Puerto Rico.

 There are six Regional Offices of Job Corps: